wbratz/williambratzdotcom/contents/auth-intro.md

 ---
-title: Understanding Authorization: A Comprehensive Guide
+title: Understanding Authorization, A Comprehensive Guide
-slug: authorization-intro
+slug: auth-intro
 date: 4/26/2023
-description: : Authorization is an essential component of application security that ensures access control to protected resources.
+description: Authorization is an essential component of application security that ensures access control to protected resources.
 In this guide, we will dive into the fundamentals of authorization and provide a comprehensive understanding of how it works in the context of software development.
 photo: "./blogContent/auth-intro/auth_image_sm.jpg"
-banner: "./blogContent/auth-intro/auth_image.jpg"
+banner: "../blogContent/auth-intro/auth_image.jpg"
 ---

 # Introduction